Sokoke Cat vs Somali Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Sokoke Cat has a typical lifespan of 15-20 years, while Somali Cat lives approximately 12-16 years.
 Health profiles differ significantly between these cats.
 Sokoke Cat is predisposed to Potential Concerns, General Health Concerns, with associated veterinary costs for monitoring and treatment.
-Somali Cat faces its own health challenges including Genetic Conditions, General Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Somali Cat faces its own health challenges including breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health